SREEHARI1994/renamer/README.md

 python renamer.py your_new_name
 ```

-and all the files in that folder will be renamed with your_new_name followed by a number starting form 1
+and all the files in that folder will be renamed with your_new_name followed by a number starting from 1